-It’s not surprising that 24 percent of unmarried millennial couples are buying a home together before marriage.1 Both men and women have grown more comfortable with the idea of living together before marriage, and the majority see it as a step toward preventing a future divorce, according to the National Survey of Family Growth.2
+It’s not surprising that 24 percent of unmarried millennial couples are buying a home together before marriage.
+Both men and women have grown more comfortable with the idea of living together before marriage, and the majority see it as a step toward preventing a future divorce, according to the National Survey of Family Growth.1 ,2

 Assuming the couple does marry, the home purchase will look like another step in the natural progression of their relationship.
 But if they break up instead, untangling finances and home ownership stakes can be a real headache.

 Why unmarried couples buy homes together

 - If living together in an apartment has worked out, it might seem logical to graduate to home ownership when the lease is up.
 Indeed, about two-thirds of married adults who lived with their spouse before they were married (and who were not yet engaged when they moved in together) say they saw cohabitation as a step toward marriage.

 - Mortgage rates have been at record lows for years, helping to make home ownership affordable.
-Some think it’s to buy now and lock in a low rate, as interest rates are beginning to nose up.
+Some think it’s good to buy now and lock in a low rate, as interest rates are beginning to nose up.

 - In expensive areas, it commonly takes two incomes to buy a home.